pondermatic/kb-support/readme.txt

 **Thursday, 21st June 2018**

 **New**: Improved metabox display for tickets
+**New**: Introduced the participants feature.
+A ticket can have multiple participants all of whom can access and manage the ticket.
+[Learn more](https://kb-support.com/articles/ticket-participants/)
+**New**: Added the `{reply_author}` email template tag.
+This tag will output the name of the author to the last reply if it is saved in the database, or their email address
 **New**: Added trash/permanently delete ticket option to ticket screen **New**: Added customer data to ticket screen
-**New**: Added customer last agreed to terms date to customer notes screen **New**: Added customer last agreed to privacy policy date to customer notes screen **Tweak**: Fallback to company logo (if one exists) as avatar image if customer does not have an avatar **Fix**: Corrected output for privacy policy acceptance **Dev**: We've switched to array based email headers
+**New**: Added customer last agreed to terms date to customer notes screen **New**: Added customer last agreed to privacy policy date to customer notes screen

+**Tweak**: Fallback to company logo (if one exists) as avatar image if customer does not have an avatar

+**Fix**: Corrected output for privacy policy acceptance

+**Dev**: We've switched to array based email headers

 = 1.2.3 =